prob140/prob140.github.io/course-info.md

 ### Exams ###
 All of these will be in person and proctored.

-- **Midterm 1** on Wednesday February 19 starting at 8PM and ending by 10PM, Wheeler 150.
+- **Midterm 1** on Monday September 29, starting at 8PM and ending by 10PM, Wheeler 150.
-- **Midterm 2** on Wednesday April 2 starting at 8PM and ending by 10PM, Wheeler 150.
+- **Midterm 2** on Monday November 3, starting at 8PM and ending by 10PM, Wheeler 150.
-- **Final Exam** on Monday May 12, 11:30 AM to 2:30 AM, Exam Group 2, rooms TBA.
+- **Final Exam** on Friday December 19, 7:00 PM to 10:00 PM, Exam Group 20, rooms TBA.
 It is your responsibility to make sure you are not enrolled in another class that has a conflicting final exam.

 There will be **no alternate exams** except as required by campus rules.
 If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.